Contests aim to put the brakes on fatalities

 Poster and video contests where Kansas students can win great prizes and learn about traffic safety are back as part of this year’s Put the Brakes on Fatalities Day safety campaign.

 In addition, the school, class or booster club of the grand prize-winning students also will receive money as part of the contests’ prizes.

-For Kansas students ages 5 to 13 – all students who submit completed poster entries will be eligible for a random prize drawing of a $100 Amazon gift card.
-A total of 18 regional winners in the six regions and age groups (ages 5-7, ages 8-10 and ages 11-13) will receive a bicycle from the Kansas Turnpike Authority and a helmet from Safe Kids Kansas.
+The poster contest is for Kansas students ages 5 to 13 and participating students who submit completed poster entries will be eligible for a random prize drawing of a $100 Amazon gift card.
+A total of 18 regional winners in the six regions and age groups (ages 5 to 7, ages 8 to 10 and ages 11 to 13) will receive a bicycle from the Kansas Turnpike Authority (KTA) and a helmet from Safe Kids Kansas.
 Three statewide winners will each receive:

 • Kindle Fire Tablet and case from the KTA;

 • $50 Amazon gift card from Fuel True/Independent Energy and Convenience;